Johnnie Ray

 British Hit Singles & Albums noted that Ray was "a sensation in the 1950s; the heart-wrenching vocal delivery of 'Cry' ... influenced many acts including Elvis, and was the prime target for teen hysteria in the pre-Presley days."
-Ray's dramatic stage performances and melancholic songs have been credited by music historians as precursory to later performers ranging from Leonard Cohen to Morrissey.
+Ray's dramatic stage performances and melancholic songs have been credited by music historians as precursors to the work of later performers ranging from Leonard Cohen to Morrissey.

 Early life

-Johnnie Ray was born on January 10, 1927, in Dallas, Oregon to parents Elmer and Hazel (née Simkins) Ray.
-Along with older sister Elma, Ray spent part of his childhood on a farm, and attended grade school in Dallas.
-Ray began playing the piano at age three, and beginning at age twelve sang in the local church choir.
+John Alvin Ray was born on January 10, 1927, in Dallas, Oregon, to Hazel (née Simkins) and Elmer Ray.
+Along with older sister Elma, Ray spent part of his childhood on a farm and attended grade school in Dallas.
+Ray began playing the piano at age three, and beginning at age 12 sang in the local church choir.
 After the United States entered World War II, the family moved to Portland, Oregon, where Ray attended Franklin High School.

-At age thirteen, Ray became deaf in his left ear following a mishap that occurred during a Boy Scout ritual called a "blanket toss".
+At age 13, Ray became deaf in his left ear following a mishap that occurred during a Boy Scout ritual called a "blanket toss".
 In later years, Ray performed wearing a hearing aid.
 Surgery performed in 1958 left him almost completely deaf in both ears, although hearing aids helped his condition.
 Ray credited his deafness as pivotal to his career and performance style, saying, "My need for sincerity traces back to when I was a child and lost my hearing.
 I became withdrawn.
 I had an emotional need to develop a relationship to other people."
-After graduating from high school, Ray worked as a soda jerk, as a bus boy, and as a mill worker in Salem.
+After graduating from high school, Ray worked as a soda jerk, a bus boy, and a mill worker in Salem.
 In the interim, he did jobs playing piano at clubs in Salem and Portland.